 Nutrition is a critical component to therapy for young children with chronic diseases and medical conditions.
 Proper nutritional support prevents malnutrition, assures appropriate physical growth and development, and helps to maintain a strong immune system.

 A pediatric registered dietitian is a licensed health professional who specializes in the nutritional care of children and understands their specific nutritional needs.
-Cleveland Clinic Children’s Hospital has a team of registered dietitians, board certified in pediatrics, who collaborate with physician teams to provide expert, evidence-based nutritional care for infants, children and adolescents.
+Cleveland Clinic Children’s has a team of registered dietitians, board certified in pediatrics, who collaborate with physician teams to provide expert, evidence-based nutritional care for infants, children and adolescents.